(1831 - 1862)

 Unit: 6th Georgia Infantry

-Formerly the Editor of the Georgia (Macon) Telegraph, and a lawyer, he was elected to the Georgia State Senate in 1859.
-He was elected Major of the 6th Georgia Infantry on the organization of the regiment on 26 May 1861.
-He was wounded in the head and leg at the Battle of Seven Pines (31 May 1862), but returned to duty in time for the Maryland Campaign.
+Editor of the Georgia (Macon) Telegraph and a lawyer, he was elected to the Georgia State Senate in 1859.
+Although not a prime physical candidate - he was terribly nearsighted and walked with a limp - he was elected Major of the 6th Georgia Infantry on the organization of the regiment on 26 May 1861.
+He was wounded in the head and leg at Seven Pines, VA on 31 May 1862 and was furloughed home to recover.

-He was next senior man, and in command of the regiment after Lt Colonel Newton was killed on 17 September, but was himself also killed in action.
-General DH Hill reported "The modest and heroic Major [P.] Tracy, of the Sixth Georgia, met there, too, a bloody grave. "
+He rejoined his regiment on the evening of 16 September at Sharpsburg.
+As the next senior officer, he took command of the regiment after Lieutenant Colonel Newton was killed early on 17 September, but was shot in the thigh, his femoral artery cut, and died soon after.
+General D.H.
+Hill reported "The modest and heroic Major Tracy, of the Sixth Georgia, met there, too, a bloody grave."

-His body was recovered by his uncle Judge Phineas Tracy of Batavia, NY, which is where he was buried.
+His body was recovered by his uncle Judge Phineas Tracy of Batavia, NY, who passed him off as a Federal officer and had him buried in Batavia.

 His brother General Edward Dorr Tracy, Jr. was killed at Port Gibson, Mississippi on 1 May 1863 in command of a Brigade.